filakhtov/gentoo-use-docs/net-misc/curl.md

 Pass the `--with-nghttp3` and `--with-ngtcp2` options to the configure script.
 Enable support for the QUIC protocol using the `ngtcp2` library to implement the HTTP/3 protocol on top of it using the `nghttp3` library and enable the `--http3` runtime option to access this feature.

 This flag should normally be disabled, because HTTP/3 support is considered experimental at this stage.

-### nss
-Only works if the `ssl` flag is enabled.
-Pass the `--with-nss` and `--with-nss-deprecated` options to the configure script.
-Provide an ability to use the NSS (Mozilla Network Security Services) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

-It is safe to disable this flag if a different backed is preferred.

 ### openssl
 Only works if the `ssl` flag is enabled.
 Pass the `--with-ssl` option to the configure script.
 Provide an ability to use the OpenSSL (cryptography and SSL/TLS toolkit) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.